jeongukjae/unpickler/README.md

 - Notes
   - `unpickler` do not save protocol verion in frame.
 Protocol version is in `unpickler::PikcleObject::protocol`.
   - `unpickler` do not save stop frame.
-  - You can check totalLength of parsed pickled object using `unpickler::PickleOjbect::totalLength`.
+  - You can check total length of parsed pickled object using `unpickler::PickleOjbect::totalLength`.

 ## References